-FOR IMMEDIATE FREE RELEASE
+FOR IMMEDIATE RELEASE - November 2, 2010

-Contact: John R. Polito
+Contact: John R. Polito (843) 797-3234

 destroy all remaining smoker confidence in their own natural quitting instincts, to quit smoking cold turkey.

 On October 28, 2010, the day following an announcement that GlaxoSmithKline (GSK) had agreed to pay a $750 million fine in a fraud case, GSK's Consumer Healthcare division issued a press release asserting that, "NRT products offer a step-down therapy that doubles a smoker's chances of quitting versus cold turkey."